Andonome/stories/effect_summaries.md

 1. -4 penalty for creature to notice or work on anything unrelated to the affected idea
 1. -5 penalty for creature to notice or work on anything unrelated to the affected idea

+## Boosted

+Intelligence, Wits or Charisma are boosted, to the detriment of other two attributes.
+Boosted Intelligence grants extreme focus, but the character is unaware of its sorroundings and other people, suffering a penalty to Wits and Charisma.
+Boosted Wits grants extremely fast thinking, but the character has trouble focusing on a single idea, penalizing Intelligence, and talks too fast for other people to follow, penalizing Charisma.
+Boosted Charisma grants fast adaptability to any social situation, but the character becomes too self-absorbed to notice other people, or think about anything other than their social standing, penalizing Wits and Intelligence.

+0. +1 bonus, no penalty
+1. +2 bonus, -1 penalty
+1. +3 bonus, -2 penalty
+1. +4 bonus, -3 penalty
+1. +5 bonus, -4 penalty

 ## Beautiful

 Description here